Understanding the link between SEO and CRO

 Even though implementing SEO practices can improve conversion rate, this isn’t its primary purpose, but it is CRO’s.
 CRO can test and hypothesise different user journeys to recognise which produces the highest conversion rate.

-How Do SEO and CRO Work Together?
+How do SEO and CRO work together?

 SEO and CRO have overlapping benefits, so implementing both practices within your SEO strategy can have extremely effective results.
 While they operate independently, combining them can amplify each other’s impact.